Wickham Market to Aldeburgh Walk

 - Turn right and left on High Street in 70 metres (carry on up the High Street if you are short of time for the bus to Ipswich).
 In 20 metres turn right in to Hertford Place and cross Brudenell Street in 40 metres.
 In 30 metres turn left on the sea front (Crag Path) with the shingle beach on your right.

-- In 250 metres, just before the 19th century South Lookout, take the next turning on your left, Neptune Alley (for Ye Olde Cross Keys continue along the seafront to Oakley Square car park; the Mill Inn is further along the seafront behind the timber-framed Moot Hall).
+- In 250 metres, just before the 19th century South Lookout, take the next (narrow) turning on your left, Neptune Alley (for Ye Olde Cross Keys continue along the seafront to Oakley Square car park; the Mill Inn is further along the seafront behind the timber-framed Moot Hall).